 - Yeast infections

-We start with a comprehensive dermatology consultation that includes obtaining a detailed history of your pet’s condition and a thorough a physical examination.
-Depending on your pet’s symptoms, we may perform a variety of diagnostic tests that can include:
+We start with obtaining a detailed history of your pet’s condition and a performing a thorough physical examination.
+Depending on your pet’s symptoms, we may perform a variety of diagnostic tests that may include:

 - Allergy testing

-- Cytological evaluation (cells are examined under a microscope)
+- Skin cytology (cells are examined under a microscope)

 - Bacterial cultures and sensitivity testing